arthur-535/CSE15LReport5/README.md

 # CSE15L LAB 5 REPORT

+This lab report contains two parts.
-For the lab report this week, I am going to replicate an EdStem conversation that a student and a TA would have.
+The first part will replicate an EdStem conversatinon between a student an a TA.
+The second part will be my final reflection of this class.

-**Part 1**
+**Part 1: EdStem**

 **Student**